Rockyneuron/stimulation_protocols/pupil_labs/asset_stimulus_presentation/readme.txt

 With pupil capture executed type python stim_asset.py <dir>

-Where dir is the directory to save the stimulation images and a .txt with the order of appearance.
+Where dir is the directory to save  a .txt with the order of appearance of the assets.
-Each .tif will be saved with the following format <image_name>_<order_of_appearance(int)>.tif

 For help type